 The artist agrees to indemnify the hirer from any losses, damages, costs or expenses resulting from any third party claim for any damages that may arise from inappropriate, careless or dangerous actions by the artist.

 The Festival provides accommodation for all out of area performers.
 We provide accommodation to performers only.
 Unfortunately, we cannot provide for entourage unless by prior arrangement.
-The accommodation is multi-share in motel/guesthouse rooms (some with share bathrooms) as well as holiday houses for larger acts.
+The accommodation is multi-share in motel/guesthouse rooms (some with share bathrooms) as well as holiday houses for larger acts, and some acts will be billeted.

 You provide your own meals and drinks.
 There is free full cooked breakfast at the Clarendon Guesthouse for all accommodation performers.
 We also have arranged half-price meals at The Clarendon Bistro throughout your stay.